Aldrin-John-Olaer-Manalansan/DOTA-2-MOD-Master/README.md

 <div align="center">
 <b>CHANGELOG</b></div>

+v2.9.4
+- Another Optimization against an infinite loop bug that was caused when identifying if a certain cosmetic file extractor is finished.
+- Added ErrorLogging for Cosmetic File Extractors.

 v2.9.3
 - Optimized the Shutnik Method:Creating VPK Stage.
 We will not experience being stuck here for a long time.